• Skip to primary navigation

 Eggnog snickerdoodles Cleveland Cooking

 My wife and I have been drinking almond milk for some time now and I have tried introducing it into recipes.
 The brand we use came out with an eggnog and we enjoy it.
 The almond milk eggnog is not rich but we still get the eggnog taste.
 This recipe does call for the real deal eggnog.
-I purchased a pint of full flavor eggnog recently and it took me back to when I was a kid.
-It was thick, rich, and delicious!
-It was perfect for this recipe.

 The first step is to sift the flour, baking soda, cream of tartar, and spices together.
 Here is a post on measuring flour.
 The butter and sugars are then added to the bowl and creamed until fluffy.
 Make sure to scrape down the sides and bottom of the bowl occasionally while creaming the sugars.
 Eggs, eggnog, and vanilla are added next.
 Mix them until they are well combined. again, scraping the sides and bottom of the bowl to make sure nothing was left behind.